 Clapps Wood provides an area through which members of the public can take a walk.
-There is no specific management plan for this area of woodland, however any trees that are lost are replaced with a native species and a regular programme of inspection and maintenance is in place.
+There is no specific management plan for this area of woodland, however a regular programme of inspection and maintenance is in place.
+In 2021 the area was replanted with native species following the felling of a significant number of the trees due to ash dieback disease

 The grass verge at West Bridge which is owned and maintained by the Council is normally planted with wildflowers which, as well as creating an area welcoming those coming into the town, positively promotes biodiversity and a boost to the climate.
+Fairplace sensory garden was created in 2021 adding another area of insect friendly planting for the enjoyment of members of the public.